 Webinar 2 - Biosurfactants for Oil Spill Response

-March 16, 2026 12:00 - 13:00 (GMT) - Register Now
+March 16, 2026|12:00 - 13:00 (GMT)

 Our second webinar - Biosurfactants for Oil Spill Response - features our EBIC experts Tony Gutierrez, Associate Professor of Environmental Microbiology and Biotechnology in the School of Engineering and Physical Sciences at Heriot-Watt University and Dr Boyd McKew, Senior Lecturer in Environmental Microbiology at the University of Essex.
+We are also delighted to have Dr Rob Holland - Science, Technology & Stakeholder Engagement Manager at OSRL speaking at the webinar.

 Our Speakers